iuripaiva/card-v2/README.md

 # Card ver.
 2
-New version of my virtual business card, using HTML, and CSS only.
+New version of my virtual business card, using HTML and CSS only.

 ## Features